so-high/gradle-sql-runner-task/README.md

 # gradle-sql-runner-task
-contains a custom task implementation for sql-execution using jdbc driver and gradle task execute sql to use it!
+contains a custom task implementation for sql-execution using jdbc driver and a gradle task definition that execute sql to use it!

 #usage
 ```bash